johanbove/johanbove.github.io/_posts/2014-09-25-learning-ios.markdown

 The company I am currently working for needs an iOS app in preparation to the HomeKit craze which is expected to happen as soon as devices come available on the market.

-Challenge: I have been working on Windows PC machine for about my whole career and don't have an Apple machine.
+Challenge: I have been working on Windows PC machines for about my whole career and don't have an Apple computer.

 Developers need to work with [Apple's Xcode](https://developer.apple.com/xcode/) for [iOS development](https://developer.apple.com/devcenter/ios/).
 So the company ordered a [Mac Mini](https://www.apple.com/mac-mini/) exactly for this purpose for me to work on.